Lake Onega: Cities

-Medvezhyegorsk city was founded in 1916 and from 1931 became the construction base of the White Sea – Baltic Canal.
+The town of Medvezhyegorsk was founded in 1916 and from 1931 became the construction base of the White Sea – Baltic Canal.
 Between 1703–1710 and 1766–1769 a factory was operating on the site of the city.
-During the World War II, for three years this area was occupied by the Finnish forces and was a place of busy military activities.
+During the World War II this area was occupied by the Finnish forces and was a place of busy military activities.

 Kizhi island

 The main attraction of the lake is the island of Kizhi in the northern part of the lake, which is a State Historical, Architectural and Ethnographic Preservation Area.
 There are 89 wooden architectural monuments of the 15th to 20th centuries on the island.
 The most remarkable of those is Kizhi Pogost of the early 18th century which consists of a summer church with 22 domes, a winter church with nine domes, and a belfry.
 The pogost was included in the list of UNESCO World Heritage sites in 1990.
 In the summer, there are daily boat connections to the island from Petrozavodsk.